wareya/filli/readme.md

 ## License

-Apache 2.0 or MIT, at your choice
+Apache 2.0 and/or MIT, at your choice